bcorporaal/Bentobox/readme.md

 I was looking for a very clean customisable new tab page but none of the existing ones fitted my needs.
 They either had too much design, too much functionality or could not be customised completely.
 So I rolled my own version.

 The result is a very basic no-frills page that can display lists with your favorite links.
-Different themes and font options are available to tweak it your liking.
-For optimal speed you can run the page locally and sync the contents across computers.
+Different themes and font options are available to tweak it to your liking.
+For optimal speed and privacy you can run the page locally and sync the contents across computers.

 ## What is Kirby?